harrybirdnz/blog/src/posts/human-networks-2.md

 > Side note, free market capitalists expect us to always act as a 'rational' 'informed' consumer, which is obviously ludicrous, no one can be perfectly informed about all purchasing decisions.

 I hypothesise that the way that this occurs in the modern era is through 'influencer' networks.
-Or more specifically, each of us slowly curates our own personal list of influencers who we trust to advise us in their subject of expertise.
+Or more specifically, ==each of us slowly curates our own personal list of influencers who we trust to advise us in their subject of expertise.== - *you don't really come back to this*

 I think the rise of the influencer is in response to several factors.
 Firstly, a growing distrust in mass media.
-Previously mainstream TV shows such as Fair Go might have influenced our purchases, or a health documentary might have provided healthly living advice.
-However a rise in corporate sponsorships, or more accurately a rise in public awareness of the fallibility of advice, has lead to the decline in this mass line of thought.
+Previously mainstream TV shows such as Fair Go might have influenced our purchases, or a health documentary might have provided healthly living advice. ==However a rise in corporate sponsorships, or more accurately a rise in public awareness of the fallibility of advice, has lead to the decline in this mass line of thought.== - *a bit yuck*

 In addition, with the current advent of influencer based life advice, it is incredibly easy to find advice that fits into the consumers current worldview.
 The relationship between influencer and consumer is incredibly fickle, and so we selectively pick and choose what to listen to and what to ignore based on our preexisting notions of the world.